The Beauty of a Lace Frontal

 - Color of Hair

-A Blonde Frontal is going to cost more than a standard 1B color frontal because there are extra manufacturing costs of coloring the hair.
+A Blonde Frontal will cost more than a standard 1B color frontal because of extra manufacturing

-The looks you can achieve with a lace frontal are amazing, but generally, require more maintenance and upkeep.
+The looks you can achieve with a lace frontal are amazing but require more maintenance and

 The Frontal "Need to Know"